by Amy Medling, founder of PCOS Diva

-Aryvedic herbs such as ashwagandha, holy basil and gotu kola help with depression.
+Ayurvedic herbs such as ashwagandha, holy basil, and Gotu kola help with depression.
 I drink holy basil (Tulsi) tea and many sites such as banyanbotanicals.com sell these herbs.

 IMPORTANT NOTE: With any form of depression it is important to seek help if you experience dark thoughts or other serious symptoms.
 As a result of studies mentioned earlier, more doctors are screening their PCOS patients for mood disorders.

 Amy Medling, best-selling author of Healing PCOS and certified health coach, specializes in working with women with Polycystic Ovary Syndrome (PCOS), who are frustrated and have lost all hope when the only solution their doctors offer is to lose weight, take a pill, and live with their symptoms.
 In response, Amy founded PCOS Diva and developed a proven protocol of supplements, diet, and lifestyle programs that offer women tools to help gain control of their PCOS and regain their fertility, femininity, health, and happiness.

 (1) Steroids.
 2012 Mar 10;77(4):338-41.
 Epub 2011 Dec 9.
 Mood and anxiety disorders in women with PCOS.
 Dokras A.

 (2) J Womens Health (Larchmt).
 2012 Feb;21(2):179-87.
 Epub 2011 Oct 17.
 Associations between psychologic symptoms and life satisfaction in women with polycystic ovary syndrome.
 Cipkala-Gaffin J, Talbott EO, Song MK, Bromberger J, Wilson J.